Rhino horn trade

 DSWF believes that demand reduction, alongside education, is key for both consumer markets and local communities.

-Short-term solutions, however, are also needed to run in parallel with longer term strategies in order to stem the bleeding of this rampant crisis.
+Short-term solutions, however, are also needed to run in parallel with longer term strategies to stem the demand of this rampant crisis.

 The de-horning of rhinos has been used as a widespread deterrent technique used to discourage poaching.